Silky smooth, light and fluffy vanilla buttercream icing is perfect for topping and filling cake and a staple for many bakers.

 - Beat 250g (9oz) butter until light and fluffy.

-- Add 1 tsp vanilla extract and about 250g (9oz) of the icing sugar and beat until well combined.
+- Add 1 teaspoon vanilla extract and about 250g (9oz) of the icing sugar and beat until well combined.

 - Add the remaining 250g(9oz) of icing sugar a spoonful at a time beating on low speed until just combined.
 Then increase the speed and beat until light and fluffy.
 Taste and beat in a little more vanilla extract if desired

-- Gradually add 1-2 tbsp milk if desired to create the correct consistency.
+- Gradually add 1-2 tablespoon milk if desired to create the correct consistency.
 See notes below.